 True branded cordura will typically carry the cordura label, like our products do, or have other literature that states that it is true cordura nylon fabric.
 But Cordura isn’t the only fabric used in rifle cases.
 Packcloth, binding, and polyesters are often used and can be just as high quality and reliable as the branded Cordura.

-Packcloth and binding serve a much different purpose than the Cordura it is worth mentioning both of those items have cheap versions and high quality versions.
+Packcloth and binding serve a much different purpose than the Cordura.
+It is worth mentioning both of those items have cheap versions and high-quality versions.

-Rifle Case Buckles
+Quality Rifle Case Buckles

 The key to any kind of plastic buckle is to pay attention to the brand of buckles being used.
 The three U.S. made buckles that are considered high quality are National Molding, Duraflex, or Fastex.